 - Call 911 as soon as possible.

-AEDs are increasingly available at public locations, such as airports, gyms, malls, and office buildings.
-These devices will only deliver a shock when an irregular heart rhythm is detected and usually do not cause any major harm with shock.
+- If available, use an automated external defibrillator (AED) as soon as possible.
+AEDs are computerized medical devices that can check a person's heart rhythm and recognize and deliver a shock to a heart that needs it.
+AEDs are increasingly available in public locations, such as airports, gyms, malls, and office buildings.
+These devices will only deliver a shock when an irregular heart rhythm is detected and usually do not cause any significant harm with shock.

-While treatment guidelines recommend ICDs as the standard of care for patients at risk for SCA, a large percentage of patients at highest risk do not receive this treatment, especially African Americans and women.1
+While treatment guidelines recommend ICDs as the standard of care for patients at risk for SCA, a large percentage of patients at the highest risk do not receive this treatment, especially African Americans and women.1

 1 National Medical Association.
 (2008).
 Sudden Cardiac Arrest: Advancing Awareness and Bridging Gaps to Improve Survival.
 Washington, DC: NMA.